hoxiea/hoxiea.github.io/appointlet.md

 permalink: /appointlet/
 ---

-For the Fall 2022 semester, I will be using [Appointlet](https://hamilton.appointlet.com) for all my tutoring scheduling.
+For the Fall 2022 semester, I will be using <a href="https://appt.link/hamilton" target="_blank">Appointlet</a> for all my tutoring scheduling.

+**(July 2022: If you had my Appointlet link bookmarked from previous years, please make sure to update your bookmark with this new link.
+Enjoy the new and improved interface!)**

 Appointlet:

 * Shows my tutoring availability in real-time